Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.entries.list({  });

 /*
-Streaming read of log entries as they are ingested.
+Streaming read of log entries as they are received.
 Until the stream is terminated, it will continue reading logs.
 */
 await gapi.client.logging.entries.tail({  });